openedx/enterprise-access/docs/decisions/0029-self-service-purchasing-BFF.rst

 **Stripe Integration:**

-- Flow creates a Stripe "Checkout Session" linked with composable stripe frontend components to build a custom checkout experience.
+- Submit button on Build Your Trial page calls create-checkout-session endpoint which calls  Stripe APIs to create a Stripe "Checkout Session".

+- "Customer Billing" buttons hooked up to get-customer-billing endpoint which calls Stripe APIs to create a Stripe "Billing Portal".

 **Salesforce Integration:**